ODS

 • Bring a bank direct deposit form.
 If this cannot be obtained prior to arrival, a blank/voided check may be used.
 This is to ensure correct set-up of direct deposit account for military pay.

-• Birth certificate and Social Security Card
+• Social Security Card

-• Original unexpired state or government issued photo identification.
+• Original, unexpired state or government issued photo identification.

 • Bring any/all paperwork filled out with recruiter.
 Bring copies even if recruiter is sending record to ODS.